surprisehighway/member-group-tabs/README.md

 The Problem
 -----------

-Tabs that are created in the ExpressionEngine Main Menu Manager are on a per member basis.
-It is time consuming when you want to create the same tab for a number of members. **This extension allows you to create navigation tabs for member groups in the ExpressionEngine control panel.** New and existing members will have access to tabs that are created for their member group.
+Tabs are custom buttons that users can create in the ExpressionEngine control panel Main Menu Manager.
+They're very useful, but have some limitations.
+Tabs are unique for each member.
+It is time consuming for administrators to create the same tab for a number of members.
+When new members are registered in the future you have to manually create those tabs for them again.

+**This extension allows you to create navigation tabs for entire member groups in the ExpressionEngine control panel.** All existing and future members will have access to the tabs you create for their member group.

 Installation
 ------------